xai990/GEMDiff/README.md

 ```
 python scripts/train.py --config "<config file path>" --dir "<log directory path>"
 ```
 `--gene_set` is an optional input for gene set list, defualt as "Random".
-The model checkpoints will be stored under the log directory path as the file type .pt
+The above training script saves checkpoints to .pt files in the logging directory.
+These checkpoints will have names like model40000.pt, which stores the learnable parameters both of models and EMAs.

 ## Perturbing
 The perturbing process need to load from checkpoints.